Michif: Elision in Michif

 Rosen (2007) states that since all French-derived vowel-initial nouns in Michif have been lexicalized as consonant-initial, the French rule of elision, which deletes certain vowels (particularly schwa) before vowel-initial words, for ex., le copain 'the friend' but l'ami 'the friend'), cannot apply in Michif.
-Curiously, she admits that elision is potentially still active since vowel-initial English loanwords allow elision, as in un bol d'oatmeal 'a bowl of oatmeal'.
+Curiously, she admits that elision is potentially still active since vowel-initial English loanwords allow elision, as in aen bol d'oatmeal 'a bowl of oatmeal'.
 Papen (2014) has countered that elision is, in fact, just as active in French-derived words as is liaison.
 For example, he examines Noun + di + Noun constructions (as in mwaa di zhanvjii vs. mwaa d'oktob 'month of January' vs. 'month of October') and finds that 100% of //i// (from French schwa) are deleted before French-derived vowel-initial nouns.
 However, elision does not occur before Cree vowel-initial nouns.
 This strongly suggests that French phonological rules, such as liaison and elision still function in Michif, but that they apply only to French-derived words and not to Cree-derived ones, implying that Michif phonology is at least partially stratified, contrary to what Rosen (2007) proposes.